 - Validate Your Idea: Test with surveys, social media engagement, or a small pilot launch before committing fully.

-Trending Business Niches for Women in 2025
+2. Best Business Niches for Women in 2026

 - Digital products (e-books, courses)